Incomplete Credit Markets and Commodity Marketing Behaviour

 o CrossRef,

-· Hajivassiliou, V. A. A Library of GAUSS Routines for Simulating Multivariate Normal Rectangle Probabilities and their Derivatives.
+· A Library of GAUSS Routines for Simulating Multivariate Normal Rectangle Probabilities and their Derivatives.
 Retrieved 11 August 2010 from http://econ.lse.ac.uk/staff/vassilis/pub/simulation/gauss/simprog.gcf, 1997.

 · IGAD.
 Intergovernmental Authority on Development, Market Information System Database.
 Retrieved 11 August 2010 from http://www.adwebtec.it/igadmis/mis/nmis/kenya/timeseries1.html, 2007.